KYRGYZSTAN

 A special feature are the Dungans, immigrated muslim Chinese , who have found a new home here where they can continue to practise their old customs.
 The core area is in Karakol and the surrounding area with a very special mosque, delicious food and open doors, i.e. arranged visits are possible.

 As in most countries, life in the villages is immensely different from that in the larger cities.
-Kyrgyzstan has 25 cities and very many villages.
-Not only is it easier to experience the beautiful landscape here, but it is also good to take life down a notch and focus on the aspects of village life.
+Kyrgyzstan has 25 towns and very many villages.
+Most of the inhabitants live from agriculture – mostly a rather difficult endeavour that does not provide much income.
+Migration, especially of young people, is high.
+Not only is it easier to experience the beautiful countryside here, but it’s also a good place to take life down a notch and focus on the aspects of village life.
 How are the people here, what is their everyday life like, what occupies them and how has life changed in comparison to the Soviet era, what are the structures like – all these are interesting questions that you can pursue at leisure.

 A very special experience is a visit to a sanatorium.
 In Soviet times, many were built so that workers could relax and regain their strength.
 Today, many Kyrgyz still like to go to a sanatorium for a few days to take care of their health.
 Stays of 3 days or more, including medical consultations and treatments, are recommended.